lvgl/lvgl/docs/integration/bindings/api_json.rst

-  - ``"stdlib_type"``: This is a base type, meaning that there are no more type levels beneith this.
+  - ``"stdlib_type"``: This is a base type, meaning that there are no more type levels beneath this.
 This tells us that the type is from the C stdlib.

     Available JSON fields:
       - ``"name"``: The name of the type.